 - Red emperor is predominantly caught using fish traps and line, which have minimal impacts on marine habitats and protected species.

 The pearlescent white flesh of Red Emperor is highly regarded by fish lovers.
 Its flesh is similar to that of Snapper, with a large but tender flake.
 Red emperor fillets can be steamed, pan-fried or barbecued.
 Whole fish can also be steamed, or wrapped in paper or foil and then grilled or roast.

 Red emperor is a tropical species found across northern Australia but fished and managed by different jurisdictions.
 The largest fishery for this species operates in WA, where they are mainly caught using line and fish traps in the Kimberley region.
-A stock assessment for the species was produced in 2015, which indicates that the fished stock is healthy.
+Recent and regularly updated stock assessments provide evidence that populations are around healthy levels, and that overfishing is unlikely to be occurring.